 There is a parking area at Redpoint which gives access to a path leading to the beach, while another a little to the north is close to the magnificent viewpoint pictured in the header image.
 From here you can take in a glorious panorama covering virtually the whole of the Isle of Skye.

 Another attraction of Redpoint is that while it is at the end of the road, it lies at the start of a track which runs for seven miles south east along or above the shore to Lower Diabaig.
-This is a lovely walk, but you need to bear in mind when starting it that when you get to Lower Diabaig, you will be seven miles away from your car, and the shortest road distance between them, via Kinlochewe and Loch Maree, is 45 miles.
+This is a lovely walk, but you need to bear in mind when starting it that when you get to Lower Diabaig, you will be seven miles away from your car, while the shortest road distance back to it, via Kinlochewe and Loch Maree, is 45 miles.

 Visitor InformationView Location on Map